davidvdev/responsive-web-design-exercise/README.md

 - More than half of all video views come from mobile devices.
 - Mobile apps have higher engagement rates than mobile-optimized websites or desktop web viewing.

-## Responsive Web Design

-**Responsive Web Design**, not surprisingly, is designing a web page to respond to the size of the device's screen being used to view it.

-Specifically, the most important criteria to respond to is the **width** of the device's screen.

-Lastly, what specifically **responds**?
-Primarily, the overall layout of the page, but you can pretty much change anything on the page you want.
-For example, I'm sure you've seen the menu links in a navigation bar disappear and be replaced with a "hamburger" icon before.
-Take a look at the image at the top of this lesson too - notice how the number of columns changes?

-Okay, now that you know what Responsive Design is, let's look at some real-world examples out there.

 ## Mobile First Design Philosophy